Code-Institute-Submissions/RoVsEk23-Milestone1-Project-SCC/README.md

 Wireframes for desktop and mobile added to wireframes folder.

+Technology
+The this a static site that was developed using HTML, CSS and Bootstrap.
+Other tools used are Google Fonts and Font Awesome.

 Selsey Cricket Club is a fictional cricket club formed of cricket players who live in and around Crawley, West Sussex.
 They play recreational cricket on weekends and currently have three teams that play pre-scheduled games with other similar teams during the summer.
 The principle purpose of the website is to provide an online presence for the club and generate interest and membership from local players to expand the club.
-This is a a static site that was developed using HTML, CSS and Bootstrap.
-Other tools used are Google Fonts and Font Awesome.
 The site consists of 5 pages.
 1. Homepage
 2. About Us Page